This course assumes that you selected the “Python” option when you ran aspect init

 tools.
 This exercise uses uv pip compile

-which comes from rules_uv, and it provides executable targets to update the pinned dependencies, which are used like bazel run //requirements:runtime.update
+which comes from rules_uv, and it provides executable targets to update the pinned dependencies, which you can use with bazel run //requirements:runtime.update

 .